encode/uvicorn/docs/deployment.md

 ## Proxies and Forwarded Headers

 When running an application behind one or more proxies, certain information about the request is lost.
 To avoid this most proxies will add headers containing this information for downstream servers to read.

 Uvicorn currently supports the following headers:

 - `X-Forwarded-For` ([MDN Reference](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For))
 - `X-Forwarded-Proto`([MDN Reference](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto))

 Uvicorn can use these headers to correctly set the client and protocol in the request.
 However as anyone can set these headers you must configure which "clients" you will trust to have set them correctly.

 Uvicorn can be configured to trust IP Addresses (e.g. `127.0.0.1`), IP Networks (e.g. `10.100.0.0/16`), or Literals (e.g. `/path/to/socket.sock`).
 When running from CLI these are configured using `--forwarded-trust-ips`.

 !!!
-Warning: Only trust clients you can actually trust
+Warning "Only trust clients you can actually trust!"
     Incorrectly trusting other clients can lead to malicious actors spoofing their apparent client address to your application.

-For more informations see [`ProxyHeadersMiddleware`](https://github.com/encode/uvicorn/blob/master/uvicorn/middleware/proxy_headers.py)
+For more information, check [`ProxyHeadersMiddleware`](https://github.com/encode/uvicorn/blob/master/uvicorn/middleware/proxy_headers.py).

 ### Client Port

 Currently if the `ProxyHeadersMiddleware` is able to retrieve a trusted client value then the client's port will be set to `0`.
 This is because port information is lost when using these headers.